theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 # Physical Computing with the Raspberry Pi PICO

-This tutorial is based on the official guide ["Get Started with MicroPython on Raspberry Pi Pico"](https://www.raspberrypi.org/products/micropython-pico/).
-You you can [download a PDF version](https://hackspace.raspberrypi.org/books/micropython-pico) for free.
+<sup>This tutorial is based on the official guide ["Get Started with MicroPython on Raspberry Pi Pico"](https://www.raspberrypi.org/products/micropython-pico/).
+You you can [download a PDF version](https://hackspace.raspberrypi.org/books/micropython-pico) for free.</sup>

+Hi, welcome 👋
 You will learn the basics of physical computing <sup>[1](#1)</sup> with this powerful microcontroller board.
 This includes learning to know and setting up the workflow, reading and reproducing circuits, program the Pico with MicroPython, ...

 ![The Raspberry Pi Pico Board](images/pico/Pico-intro.png)

 #### Contents
-[TOC]
+TOC

 -- Getting Prepped --
 1. [Introduction](#intro)